 This includes:

-Errors or mismatches in personal details can result in immediate rejection or delays.
+Any mistakes or mismatches in personal information can lead to immediate rejection or delays.

 4. Correctly Declare Persons with Significant Control (PSC)

-A Person with Significant Control (PSC) is usually someone who
+A Person with Significant Control (PSC) is someone who

 Common mistakes include: